mflint/SwiftMock/README.md

 ...

 // when
-// * return the value "42" asynchronously
+// * return the value "42" to the system-under-test who is still
-future.fulfill()
+//   waiting for the return value future.fulfill()

 // then